 - Participation in alcohol or drug education or counseling programs

-- Approval by a parole officer before changing jobs or residences
+- Approval by an officer before changing jobs or residences

-Other common conditions of parole may require individuals to pay court-ordered restitution to victims of their criminal offenses, pay child support, and maintain full-time employment.
-Parolees are likely to subject to random drug and alcohol testing, as well.
+Other common conditions may require individuals to pay court-ordered restitution to victims of their criminal offenses, pay child support, and maintain full-time employment.
+These individuals are likely to be subject to random drug and alcohol testing, as well.

-Violations of these conditions can range from purely technical violations to severe breaches in parole.
-While parole officers can file parole violations against individuals who repeatedly fail to show up for meetings with them on time, they also can file parole violations if individuals commit a new crime while on parole.
-Since the outcome of a parole violation can be quite harsh, individuals in this situation may wish to contact a parole violations lawyer in Mecklenburg County for legal advice and guidance.
+Violations of these conditions can range from purely technical violations to severe breaches.
+While officers can file violations against individuals who repeatedly fail to show up for meetings with them on time, they also can file violations if individuals commit a new crime while on parole.
+Since the outcome of a violation can be quite harsh, individuals in this situation may wish to contact a parole violations lawyer in Mecklenburg County for legal advice and guidance.

-The outcome of parole violations hearings can vary.
-If individuals can prove that they did not violate the terms of their parole, they can return to the community on parole supervision.
-If the Parole Board determines that a violation has occurred, however, then it can revoke parole and return the individuals to prison.
+The outcome of hearings can vary.
+If individuals can prove that they did not violate the terms of their parole, they can return to the community on supervision.
+If the Board determines that a violation has occurred, however, then it can return the individuals to prison.

 Let a Mecklenburg County Parole Violations Attorney Assist You

 The laws and procedures that govern parole violation proceedings are not the same as those that apply to criminal court proceedings.
-As a result, if you or a loved one is facing accusations of having violated parole, you may benefit from consulting with a Mecklenburg County parole violations lawyer.
+As a result, if you or a loved one is facing accusations, you may benefit from consulting with a Mecklenburg County parole violations lawyer.

 Getting legal advice may enable you to thoroughly examine the various options that may be available to you before making significant decisions about your case.
 By being wholly informed, you may be able to place yourself in the best position possible to overcome the accusations against you.
-For positive results in your case, you may wish to seek legal advice and guidance.
+For positive results in your case, seek legal advice and guidance today.